onsi/ginkgo/docs/index.md

 Second, Ginkgo can provide a **Progress Report** of what is currently running in response to the `SIGINFO` and `SIGUSR1` signals.
 This improves on the behavior of `--progress` by telling you not just which node is running but exactly which line of spec code is currently running along with any relevant goroutines that were launched by the spec.
 A developer waiting for a stuck spec can get this information immediately by sending either the `SIGINFO` or `SIGUSR1` signal (on MacOS/BSD systems, `SIGINFO` can be sent via `^T` - making it especially convenient; if you're on linux you'll need to send `SIGUSR1` to the actual test process spanwed by `ginkgo` - not the `ginkgo` cli process itself).

+These Progress Reports can also show you a preview of the running source code, but only if Ginkgo can find your source files.
+If you are running a precompiled test suite you can tell Ginkgo where to look for source files by specifying `--source-root`.

 Finally - you can instruct Ginkgo to provide these Progress Reports whenever a node takes too long to complete.
 You do this by passing the `--poll-progress-after=INTERVAL` flag to specify how long Ginkgo should wait before emitting a progress report.
 Once this interval is passed Ginkgo can periodically emit Progress Reports - the interval between these reports is controlled via the `--poll-progress-interval=INTERVAL` flag.
 By default `--poll-progress-after` is set to `0` and so Ginkgo does not emit Progress Reports.

 You can ovveride the global setting of `poll-progess-after` and `poll-progress-interval` on a per-node basis by using the `PollProgressAfter(INTERVAL)` and `PollProgressInterval(INTERVAL)` decorators.
 A value of `0` will explicitly turn off Progress Reports for a given node regardless of the global setting.